Programming-0101/TheBook/Teach/console-2.md

+---
+title: A General-Purpose Driver
+---
 # Interlude 2 - A General-Purpose Driver

 The following is a nice general-purpose console-based driver that can be used for the remaining topics.

 ```csharp
 class Program